 West Kill Brewing (West Kill)

 One of the best breweries in Upstate New York is West Kill Brewing.
 It’s housed on a 127-acre historic dairy farm in the heart of the Catskill Mountains.
 It’s the perfect addition to your weekend in the Catskills with its heart-stopping views of the surrounding region.
+This is also a great stop on one of your winter day trips from New York City.
 Their tap options rotate often so you’ll definitely want to visit more than once to try them all out.
 They even use the glacial water run-off from the Catskill Mountains in their beer.
 It’s delicious.
 They’re open Friday – Sunday and there’s usually a food truck on-site.
 Check out their events listings for the food truck option and special occasions like That Pasta Club Pop-Up!

 Honey Hollow Brewing Company (Earlton)